 The supply voltage can be anything from 4.5V to 18V.
 I chose to use 4.5V (three AA batteries) because this is the same voltage that is used by the laser pointer.
 This gives you the option of powering the laser pointer with the same battery pack as the alarm circuit.

 The resistor R1 acts as a pull-up resistor for pin 2.
 It helps to prevent false triggering from static electricity.
-But in many cases it can be left off without causing any problems.
+This can be any value.
+In many cases it can be left off without causing any problems.

 The alarm that I am using is a piezo buzzer.
 Any buzzer can work as long as it is rated to operate at the appropriate voltage.